Coronavirus Symptoms and Complications

 - Shortness of breath

 Symptoms may appear within 2 to 14 days of becoming infected; the median is 5 days.
 COVID-19 symptoms are usually mild—fever, dry cough, some body aches, maybe shortness of breath—and begin gradually.
-In fact, some people with the infection never develop symptoms or feel sick, but they are still contagious.
+In fact, experts believe about 25% of people with the infection never develop symptoms or feel sick, but they are still contagious.
 This makes it very different from MERS and SARS, which are usually severe and often deadly.
 It also makes it different from the flu, which usually starts very suddenly.

-There is growing evidence that loss of sense of smell (anosmia) is a sign of COVID-19, even in the absence of any other symptoms.
+Unexpected symptoms of COVID-19 include loss of sense of smell (anosmia), even in the absence of any other symptoms.

 Mild COVID-19 symptoms last a few days to a week, but it can take a couple of weeks for symptoms to subside in some cases.
 Some people experience more uncomfortable symptoms, including fever above 100.4 (degrees Fahrenheit), chills, cough, body aches, and fatigue.
 Anyone with shortness of breath or chest pain should be evaluated by a medical professional.